 I don’t think that the show will now take place which is a great disappointment.
 Materials and equipment supplies may also be affected.
 I must also take into account the fact that the kiln may not be connected (although I hope this is a remote possibility).

 What to do then.
 First, I shall continue making: that is the priority.
 Second I shall continue to plan for the show at Camberwell, describing the installation in situ, logistics, how it would work and so on.
-Equally important and perhaps more so in reality is how would I present the work online in the great likelyhood that the show will not physically take place.
+Equally important and perhaps more so, in reality, is how would I present the work online in the great likelihood that the show will not physically take place.

 In conclusion the blog will now take a twin path, real and surreal, actual and hypothetical.

 This post was written before and subsequently posted after the previous one.
 This explains any anachronisms that appear in the text.

 In my previous-but-one post, I started by describing how the reconstruction of a narrative by its very nature is at best an approximate endeavour.
 The description of a past reality in and of itself is in all probability a chimaera made of many parts pieced together as best as one can with the sensory and intellectual tools at one’s disposal.
 This is the main thrust of Donald Hoffman’s thesis that proposes the impossibility to see the world as it really is.
 He explains that we experience reality in terms of ‘fitness payoff’ and that this evolutionary pressure has shaped the way we perceive things in terms of what is the best way for us to survive in the world, not the most accurate description of it.
 So is a narrative a question of convenience and advantage?